soapbox-pub/rebased/docs/clients.md

 # Pleroma Clients
-Note: Additionnal clients may be working but theses are officially supporting Pleroma.
+Note: Additional clients may be working but theses are officially supporting Pleroma.
 Feel free to contact us to be added to this list!

 ## Desktop